JulyMoon87/make-it-quick/README.md

 directory for the build, or the directory specified by the `OUTPUT` environment variable if it's set.

-Temoprary files are placed in the `.build` directory, or the directory set by the `BUILD` environment variable if it's set.
+TemopraryTemoprary files are placed in the `.build` directory, or the directory set by the `BUILD` environment variable if it's set.
 There are subdirectories corresponding to the build environment and the build target, so the final product could be for instance under